TanStack/query/docs/src/pages/docs/guides/default-query-function.md

   return data
 }

-// provide the default query function to your app with defaultConfig const queryCache = new QueryCache({
+// provide the default query function to your app with defaultOptions const cache = new QueryCache() const client = new QueryClient({
+  cache,
-  defaultConfig: {
+  defaultOptions: {
     queries: {
       queryFn: defaultQueryFn,
     },